DaveMielke/NBP/b2g/ui/doc/introduction.rst

 A secondary action may be bound to a key combination.
-A key combination's secondary action is executed if all of its keys are held until the long press timeout expires when Long Press Mode is enabled.
-The long press timeout is
-|long press timeout|.
+A key combination's secondary action is executed if all of its keys are held until the long press timeout expires.
+The long press timeout is |long press timeout|.

 This mode is enabled by default.
 Pressing Forward+Dot6 enables it, and pressing Backward+Dot3 disables it.